This post may contain affiliate links. Please read our disclosure policy.

-Making healthy homemade salad dressing is easier than you think.
-It’s cheaper, healthier, and tastier.
+Making healthy homemade salad dressings is easier than you think.
+They are cheaper, healthier, and tastier, too.
 Why would you not!?
 Here are 10 easy recipes to start with when making your own salad dressing at home.

 Confession: I’m a half-hearted gardener.

 I want the fruits of a great home vegetable garden but don’t want to put in the work.
 I simply want to plant the seeds, walk away, and have a thriving garden in a few weeks.
 One can dream, right?